 You are invited to a punk fashion show exploring punk subculture and its evolution over the past 40 years.
 British punk fashion evolved in the 1970s, a reaction to the society around it which drew from many sources to form a defined subculture.
 Iconic designs were created by Vivienne Westwood and Malcolm McLaren but there was also a strong DIY ethos with most fans putting together their own looks.
 In subsequent decades, punk style has been re-appropriated by many different designers and the people who purchase punk-inspired clothes may not be aware of the origins of this rebellious and colourful form of self-identification.
 Students will explore connections and contrasts between the 1970s and today, setting up dialogues across the generations which compare the hopes and fears of young people in both eras.
-The show will feature designs and narration by fashion and drama students, inspired by the exhibitions research carried out at LJMU based on the England’s Dreaming: Jon Savage Archive of Punk.
+The show will feature designs by students from Knowsely College, inspired by the exhibitions research carried out at LJMU based on the England’s Dreaming: Jon Savage Archive of Punk.

 This event is part of the 2016 Being Human Festival of the Humanities

 Image: Sid Vicious, late 1970s, copyright Sheila Rock, England’s Dreaming: Jon Savage Archive of Punk